ditto-assistant/ditto-app/README.md

 # Run with Docker (WIP):
-1. Rename .env.example to .env and fill out API credentials you want to use (see Extra Notes below for .env setup instructions).
+1. Rename .env.example to .env and fill out API credentials you want to use (see Environment Setup Instructions below).
 2. Build the Docker image:

 ```bash